Bawanur Dam

-The Bawanur Dam is an earth-fill dam currently being constructed on the Diyala River just upstream of the town of Bawanur in Sulaymaniyah Governorate, Iraq.
+The Bawanur Dam is an earth-fill dam currently being constructed on the Diyala River just upstream of the town of Bawanur in Sulaymaniyah Governorate, Kurdistan Region, Iraq.
 The 23 m tall dam will support a 32 MW run-of-the-river hydroelectric power station.
 It will also serve to control floods and provide water for irrigation.
 In August 2013, the Kurdistan Regional Government signed a US$200 million contract with the Romanian firm, Hidroconstrucția, to build the dam and power station.
 The project is expected to be complete in 2018.